 Keep in mind this is an essential step in customer journey mapping.
 That’s because it shows you the actions customers are performing and how you can ease the process for them.

 To have a complete list of touchpoints, you must identify your traffic sources, such as social media, email marketing, referrals, etc. You can find out where your traffic comes from by checking your Google Analytics.
+At all of these touchpoints, you should provide information about how your prospects or customers can get in touch with you.
+This could be via an interactive voice response call center, live chat, email support, etc. The idea is to give them a mode through which they can remain in contact with your brand at each of those touchpoints.

 At this stage, you can identify the pain points in the buyer journey with the data you’ve collected.
 You can also list out the areas where things are working fine to improve them.